guzzyman/crdochallenge/README.md

-Create a README.md file detailing how to run a vanilla javascript app with local server

 # Running the Vanilla JavaScript App from the Repo

 This guide will show you how to run the vanilla JavaScript app from the repo https://github.com/guzzyman/crdochallenge.git with a local server.